Hosting Happy Endings: How to Turn Your Property into a Wedding Venue

 Host an open house!
 Do some research, and team up with a handful of other wedding professionals who share your same aesthetic and who book the kind of clients you want to book.
 Work with them to stage the space for your open house, so clients have an opportunity to see your venue used to its full potential!
 I would also host an ‘exclusive’ preview event for wedding professionals.
 Invite them for cocktails and showcase the space.
 They’re the people with eyes and ears on the ground, and I know I’m always looking for new, unique space! – Westcott, Westcott Weddings

 If you are considering renting your little slice of heaven as a wedding venue, hopefully you have some new inspiration, ideas, and leads.
-We asked these same questions of some more specialized wedding professionals – photographers and videographers, as well as existing wedding venue owners.
+We asked these same questions of some more specialized wedding professionals – photographers and videographers, as well as existing property Sea Pines owners.
 Check back soon for their insights.

 If you are inspired, but are still looking for the perfect piece of Texas real estate to call home in the first place, give us a call at 830-569-3500.